JakotaParker/mini-fpv-drone/docs/08-v2-frame-design.md

 ### Motor Mounts

-The SpeedyBee 1404 motors use a 9 mm mounting pattern with M2 hardware.
+The SpeedyBee 1404 motors use a 9 mm square mounting pattern with M2 hardware.

 The frame uses clearance holes rather than printed threads.
 The mounting screws pass through the printed frame and thread directly into the motor.